google/rappor/README.md

 The demo strings together the Python and R code.
 It:

 1. Generates simulated input data with different distributions
-2. Runs it through the RAPPOR privacy algorithm
+2. Runs it through the RAPPOR privacy-preserving reporting mechanisms
-3. Analyzes and plots the obfuscated reports against the true input
+3. Analyzes and plots the aggregated reports against the true input

 The output is written to `_tmp/report.html`, and can be opened with a browser.